StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ### Spawn a Kubernetes Nodegroup
 Worker machines in Kubernetes are called nodes.
 Nodes contain pods and pods contain the containerized applications - docker images.
 Amazon's implementation of Kubernetes lets worker nodes run in an account and connect to a cluster's control plane via the cluster API server endpoint.
 One or more worker nodes are deployed into a node group.
 A node group is one or more Amazon EC2 instances that are deployed in an Amazon EC2 Auto Scaling group.

-## IV Setup the Web Server for Continuous Integration & Deployment
+## Section IV: Setup the Web Server for Continuous Integration & Deployment
 After the infrastructure has been spawned, the next step is to _ssh into_ the web server and install the tools that execute continuous integration & deployment on the machine.
 First,

 `$ sudo apt install make`